roni712/RiskThinkingAI/readme.md

 ## Problem 1 and Problem 2

 Are sucessfully executed on the airflow.
-However, due to time constrain, I was not able to implement it on the infrastucture I desired.
+However, due to time constrain and resources, I was not able to implement it on the infrastucture I desired.
 Therefore, it can be run on more efficient infra and can be optmised to reduce pipeline execution time (Possibly by implementing parlell processing using spark jobs setc.)
 <img src= "dag.png">

 ## Problem 3